-As of this month I'll have been smoking for nine years.
+This month I'll have been smoking for nine years.
 My experiences trying to ditch cigs—with Nicabate, Champix, and a few cold turkey attempts—have always ended with me feeling sick and giving up.
 For a long time it's seemed like I'm condemned to addiction.

 That's because quitting is really hard.
-Although most smokers plan to quit, the numbers suggest few actually pull it off: One study by the Australian Institute of Health and Welfare found that while 77 percent of smokers intended to change their behavior, only 19 percent managed to quit for longer than a month.
+Although most smokers plan to quit, the numbers suggest few actually pull it off: One study by the Australian Institute of Health and Welfare found that while 77 percent of smokers intended to change their behaviour, only 19 percent managed to quit longer than a month.

 After looking at my track record (basically just a history of me quitting quitting) I decided it was time to try something different.
 The internet offered me thousands of alternative solutions, but only four seemed even remotely plausible: the aversion method, acupuncture, natural remedies, and hypnotherapy.